-We start by estimating model (2) using all the rules contained in Annex 401 of NAFTA.
-As discussed in Section III, we consider three versions of the treatment variable $RoO_j^x$ .
-In the first treatment (x = 1), we include all dummies $RoO{ij}$ , i.e., all rules on final goods i imposing sourcing restrictions on good j.
-The second
+We start by estimating model (2) using all the rules contained in Annex 401 of the NAFTA agreement.
+As discussed in Section 4, we consider three versions of the treatment variable RoO_j^x .
+In the first treatment (x = 1), we include all dummies RoO{ij} , i.e. all rules on final goods i imposing sourcing restrictions on good j.
+The second treatment (x = 2) distinguishes the rules depending on the preference margin on the final good.
+This measure excludes rules on final goods i for which the variable $Preference\ Margin\ NAFTA_i$ is equal to zero, which producers have no incentives to comply with.
+The last treatment (x = 3) also takes into account value added rules.
+This is our preferred treatment, which includes only rules RoO{ij} for which the preference margin on the final good is positive and for which there are no alternative value added rules.